-|Music Director and the founder of Camerata New Jersey, Maestro
+|Music Director and one of the original founders of Camerata

 Maestro Rhee’s innate ability to masterfully lead an orchestra has been acknowledged throughout the industry, and he is recognized as one of America’s most gifted young conductors.
 He was presented with the Bruno Walter Memorial Foundation Award, an annual program that selects only one conductor from a pool of nearly three hundred from all over the country.
-The League of American Symphony Orchestras presented Mr. Rhee in its National Preview of Conductors with the Jacksonville Symphony and the SYMPHONY magazine selected him as an emerging artist to watch.
+The League of American Symphony Orchestras presented Mr. Rhee in its National Preview of Conductors with the Jacksonville Symphony and the SYMPHONYmagazine selected him as an emerging artist to watch.

-Some highlights of his seasons with the Nashville Symphony include an A&E live broadcast of their Fourth-of-July Concerts featuring Al Green, Beach Boys and Lee Ann Womack hosted by Chris Noth from Sex and the City, and the annual Beethoven Festival.
+Some highlights of his recent seasons with the Nashville Symphony include an A&E live broadcast of their Fourth_of_July Concerts featuring Al Green, Beach Boys and Lee Ann Womack hosted by Chris Noth from Sex and the City, and the annual Beethoven Festival.
 From 2004 to 2006, on July 4, Maestro Rhee led the orchestra in a live nationwide broadcast for NBC’s Great American Country, a program featuring country stars like Phil Vassar, Sarah Evans, the Oakridge Boys, and Charlie Daniels.
-Korea’s Central Daily Newspaper named him Musician of the Year, and his numerous successful performances in his native country led to the creation of a television program (KBS-1 TV) called “Byung-Hyun Rhee’s Classical Music Tale” produced in conjunction with the K.B.S.
+Korea’s Central Daily Newspaper named him Musician of the Year, and his numerous successful performances in his native country led to the creation of a television program (KBS_1 TV) called “Byung_Hyun Rhee’s Classical Music Tale” produced in conjunction with the K.B.S.
 Orchestra.